-What is the Modified Atkins Diet for Seizures?
+What is the Modified Atkins Diet?

 The Modified Atkins diet was established in 2003 at John Hopkins Hospital, Baltimore, as an attempt to create a more palatable less restrictive form of the Traditional Ketogenic (low carbohydrate) Diet.
 The first published trial was in 2006 showing over 50% of children on the diet have a greater than 50% reduction in seizures.
-There has now been over 22 trials published showing similar results.
+There have now been over 22 trials published showing similar results.

 How is the Modified Atkins Diet different from the Traditional Ketogenic Diet?